Asceticism: Judaism

 Asceticism has not been a dominant theme within Judaism, but minor to significant ascetic traditions have been a part of Jewish spirituality.
-The history of Jewish asceticism is traceable to first millennium BC era with the references of the Nazirite (or Nazorean, Nazarene, Naziruta, Nazir), whose rules of practice are found in Book of Numbers 6:1–21.
+The history of Jewish asceticism is traceable to the 1st millennium BCE with the references of the Nazirites, whose rules of practice are found in Book of Numbers 6:1–21.
 The ascetic practices included not cutting the hair, abstaining from eating meat or grapes, abstention from wine, or fasting and hermit style living conditions for a period of time.
 Literary evidence suggests that this tradition continued for a long time, well into the common era, and both Jewish men and women could follow the ascetic path, with examples such as the ascetic practices for fourteen years by Queen Helena of Adiabene, and by Miriam of Tadmor.
-After the Jews returned from the Babylonian exile and the Mosaic institution was done away with, a different form of asceticism arose when Antiochus IV Epiphanes threatened the Jewish religion in 167 BC.
-The Hasidaean-Essene tradition of the second Temple period is described as one of the movements within historic Jewish asceticism between second century BC and first century AD.
+After the Jews returned from the Babylonian exile and the Mosaic institution was done away with, a different form of asceticism arose when Antiochus IV Epiphanes threatened the Jewish religion in 167 BCE.
+The Essene tradition of the Second Temple period is described as one of the movements within historic Jewish asceticism between 2nd century BCE and 1st century CE.

-Ascetic Jewish sects existed in ancient and medieval era times, most notably the Essenes and Ebionites.
-According to Allan Nadler, two most significant examples of medieval Jewish asceticism have been Havoth ha-Levavoth and Hasidei Ashkenaz.
-Pious self-deprivation was a part of the dualism and mysticism in these ascetic groups.
-This voluntary separation from the world was called Perishuth, and the Jewish society widely accepted this tradition in late medieval era.
-Extreme forms of ascetic practices have been opposed or controversial in the Hasidic movement.